 Because of many things, Westport is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Westport really has some of the features that families look for when choosing a good community to raise children.
 Is Westport perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The citizens of Westport are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.61% of adults in Westport have a bachelor's degree or even advanced degree.
+The population of Westport is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.61% of adults in Westport have a bachelor's degree or even advanced degree.

 The per capita income in Westport in 2018 was $41,251, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $165,004 for a family of four.
 However, Westport contains both very wealthy and poor people as well.

 The most common language spoken in Westport is English.
-Other important languages spoken here include Portuguese and French.
+Other important languages spoken here include Portuguese and Spanish.